-Minimum Stipend per Year Minimum Stipend per Semester Minimum Stipend for 12-month Appointment Minimum Stipend for Summer \$10.000 \$5,000 \$13,333 \$1,111 for 2 months negotiates the institutional payment with the sponsor.
-Any exceptions to this policy must be granted by the Graduate College.
-The Graduate College decides whether an award is a fellowship.
+Minimum Stipend per Year Minimum Stipend per Semester Minimum Stipend for 12-month Appointment Minimum Stipend for Summer \$10.000 \$5,000 \$13,333 \$1,111 for 2 months

 Campus fellowships and traineeships.
 Awards funded by campus units must be sufficient to generate a waiver or supplement a waiver-generating appointment as shown in the table above.